YevShch/Fitness-Tracker-API/DOCUMENTATION/API_AUTO_Testing_Documentation.md

 1. Create a collection in Postman to contain the tests for verifying API responses.
    Include tests for sending GET, POST, PUT, and DELETE requests to each endpoint.
 2. Export Collection and Environment:
-3. Export the collection containing the verification tests from Postman.
+- Export the collection containing the verification tests from Postman.
-4. Export the corresponding environment from Postman.
+- Export the corresponding environment from Postman.
-5. Open terminal in your Visual Studio Code environment.
+3. Open terminal in your Visual Studio Code environment.
-6. Navigate to the directory containing the parallelRequests.js file.
+4. Navigate to the directory containing the 8A_Endpoints_validation.json file containing the exported collection from PostMan.
-7. Run Tests with Newman:
+5. Run Tests with Newman:
 - Install Newman using the following command if it is not already installed:
 ```bash
  - npm install newman --save-dev